rIpteyed/nextjs-knex-sls/README.md

         DATABASE: [database name]
 ```

-3. You'll need to add an RDS PostgreSQL instance and update the DB credentials in the SLS environment variables as above.
+3. Add an RDS PostgreSQL instance and update the DB credentials in the SLS environment variables as above.
+4. Run the Migrations and then the Seeds from inside the knex directory using:
+`npm run migrate`
+`npm run seed`
+5. Now you should have data and you can run the app locally using `npm run dev` or deploy to AWS by running `npm run deploy` or just `sls` in the root.

 #API
 You will find 2 endpoints: